a-nikolaev/a-nikolaev.github.io/ds/topics.markdown

 ## Topics

 I can suggest a few options.
-They are not perfect, but yo can get an idea:
+They are not perfect, but you can get an idea:

 1. There is a chapter in Rosen's book: Generating Permutations and Combinations (ed7: 6.6) Implement the algorithms generating all combinations and permutations (in lexicographic order).